Owen-Ng/Project-Ceres/README.md

 5. A regular user who is part of a family but not an admin will be shown none of these dialogs.

-All users will be presented with a change email and password dialog.
-The change Email and Password dialog is not functional as of version 1.0.
+6. All users will be presented with a change email and password dialog.

 #### Admin Settings